yantonov/dot/README.md

 b) there is no backup functionality;
 c) I wanted an interface that as simple as possible to cover the default case;
 d) stow has a little bit different ideology, for example about [tree-folding](https://www.gnu.org/software/stow/manual/stow.html#Tree-folding).
 8. [lndir](https://linux.die.net/man/1/lndir) cannot handle relative directories, user experience is not so nice (not informative errors)
+9. [chezmoi](https://github.com/twpayne/chezmoi) too complicated for such trivial task, for multiple machines it's easier to have different folders (extract different parts and link it separately), than to have templates and code inside it (because it's hard to support files with multiple conditional statements inside it for different platforms).

 Thanks to all of these projects for the idea!